jsdelivr/.github/profile/README.md

 <img src="https://user-images.githubusercontent.com/1834071/163672740-2aea7866-a759-46a3-8d19-b1ed8db1be31.svg" width="30%">
 </p>

-Globalping is a platform that allows anyone to run networking commands such as ping, traceroute, dig and mtr on distributed probes all around the world.
+The Globalping platform allows anyone to run networking commands such as ping, traceroute, dig, and mtr on distributed probes all around the world.
 [Run your first tests now!](https://www.jsdelivr.com/globalping)

 Start running global network tests:

-* **🌐 [Globalping API](https://github.com/jsdelivr/globalping)** - The main API that allows you to build your own tools and web services that interact hundreds of globally distributed probes.
-Vist the repo for a detailed list of tools you can use to interact with the service.
+* **🌐 [Globalping API](https://github.com/jsdelivr/globalping)** - The main API allows you to build tools and web services that interact with hundreds of globally distributed probes.
+Visit the repo to find out more about the service and the various tools for interacting with it.
-* **💻 [Globalping Probe](https://github.com/jsdelivr/globalping-probe)** - Run the probe to become part of the community and help us make the internet faster for all people regardless of their location.
+* **💻 [Globalping Probe](https://github.com/jsdelivr/globalping-probe)** - Run a probe and become part of the Globalping community!
+Help us make the internet faster for everyone, regardless of their location.
-* **⚙️ [Globalping CLI](https://github.com/jsdelivr/globalping-cli)** - A quick and simple way to start running network tests from the command line with a simple human friendly interface
+* **⚙️ [Globalping CLI](https://github.com/jsdelivr/globalping-cli)** - A quick and convenient way to run network tests from the command line with a simple, human-friendly interface.
-* **💬 [Slack App](https://bots.globalping.io/slack/install)** - Allow all of your users to run network tests directly in Slack, discuss the results and quickly debug issues.
-Great fit for NOC, OPS and Support teams.
+* **💬 [Slack App](https://bots.globalping.io/slack/install)** - Run network tests directly in Slack, discuss the results, and debug issues on the spot with others.
+Ideal for NOC, OPS, and Support teams.
-* **:octocat: [GitHub Bot](https://github.com/globalping)** - A bot you can call by simply mentioning it in any public GitHub issue.
-Ask it questions `@globalping help` and run commands `@globalping traceroute jsdelivr.com from Europe`.
+* **:octocat: [GitHub Bot](https://github.com/globalping)** - Leverage Globalping in any public GitHub issue by mentioning the bot.
+Ask for help with `@globalping help` and run commands like `@globalping traceroute jsdelivr.com from Europe`.

 ## Community